The standard major

-The Philosophy major requires twelve courses (including the prerequisites and the senior requirement) that collectively expose majors to a wide range of philosophy and philosophers.
-The Philosophy curriculum is divided into three large groups: history of philosophy, metaphysics and epistemology, and ethics and value theory.
-In history of philosophy, majors are required to take (1) either the introductory sequence in philosophy (PHIL 125a and 126b) or both terms of Directed Studies, and (2) an additional, third course in history of philosophy.
-Majors must take two courses in metaphysics and epistemology and two courses in ethics and value theory.
-Majors must also take two seminars and satisfy the senior requirement as described below.
-Prerequisite to the major are two introductory or intermediate philosophy courses.
+Prerequisite to the Philosophy major are two introductory or intermediate philosophy courses.
+The major requires twelve courses (including the prerequisites and the senior requirement) that collectively expose students to a wide range of philosophy and philosophers.
+The Philosophy curriculum is divided into three broad groups: history of philosophy, metaphysics and epistemology, and ethics and value theory.
+In history of philosophy, majors are required to take (a) either PHIL 125 and 126 or both terms of Directed Studies (DRST 003, 004), and (b) an additional, third course in history of philosophy.
+Majors are encouraged to take PHIL 125 and 126 as early as possible; these courses may be taken in either order.
+Majors must complete two courses in metaphysics and epistemology, two courses in ethics and value theory, and a course in logic (such as PHIL 115), the last preferably by the fall of their junior year.
+Majors must also take two seminars (either or both of which can be counted toward one of the group requirements) and satisfy the senior requirement as described below.

-The senior requirement is normally satisfied by completing a third philosophy seminar.
+The senior requirement The senior requirement is normally satisfied by completing a third philosophy seminar.
 Students taking a seminar to satisfy the senior requirement are expected to produce work superior in argument and articulation to that of a standard seminar paper.
-To this end, students taking a seminar for the senior requirement must satisfy additional requirements that are delineated in the syllabus or during the first class session, and that may include (1) additional readings, (2) submission of a complete draft of the final paper by the eigthth week of the term that will then be significantly revised, and (3) one-on-one or small-group meetings with the instructor to discuss class material, the additional readings, and drafts in preparation.
+To this end, students taking a seminar for the senior requirement must satisfy additional requirements that are delineated in the syllabus or during the first class session, and that may include (a) additional readings, (b) submission of a complete draft of the final paper by the eighth week of the term that will then be significantly revised, and (c) one-on-one or small-group meetings with the instructor to discuss class material, the additional readings, and drafts in preparation.